Man charged with driving drunk, hitting Mooresville student near busy crossing

 “The prosecutor in Morgan County is a fairly aggressive prosecutor and he has pretty much a zero tolerance on operating while intoxicated, especially when you are running over kids trying to get on the school bus,” Buckner said.

-Online court records on Tuesday night did not show formal charged had been filed against Buckner.
+Court documents say police used video footage from a Mooresville school bus in their investigation.
+The video shows the girl walking into Indiana Avenue and being struck by the Impala and vaulted into the air, landing between two vehicles.
+The video also showed the Impala rolling over the girl as it came to a stop.

-The police chief noted a crossing guard if still recovering after being hit by a car earlier this year.
+The police chief noted a crossing guard is still recovering after being hit by a car in Mooresville earlier this year.

 “It’s concerning.
 I mean, I have kids, my officers have kids that ride the school bus and it’s very concerning,” he said.
 “If people don’t use caution for a school bus, we have to take care of our kids.”